 - Define ‘You’.
 Now that you have your favorite pieces of clothing spread out in front of you, identify what’s common between them.
 Are they all bohemian?
 Preppy?
 Hipster?
 Words like these will help you define your personal style so that whenever you’re shopping, you stick to finding pieces that suit your style.

 - Make a Look Book.
 Using the clothes you’ve decided to keep for sure and style inspiration from Pinterest, put together some looks.
-You will be amazed at how many outfits you can create with just 6 or 7 pieces.
+Astounding how many outfits can be made with just six or seven pieces of clothing.
 You can use an app like Stylebook from the Apple Store to make this process easier.
 Later, you can just leaf through your look book to choose outfits for any occasion!

 - Let the hostages go.
 All those clothes that have spent years waiting in your closet for their turn only to be disappointed- let them go.
 Send your ‘Donate’ pile off to a charity that collects old clothes.
 But don’t throw out the box.
 Every week, shift one item that you haven’t missed from the ‘Transit’ box to the ‘Donate’ box.
 It’s for a good cause.

 If you’ve followed these steps honestly, you should have lost a lot of wardrobe weight by now!
 Just work to keep it off, only adding pieces that are absolutely necessary, go with the others, and make you happy.
-It may take some getting used to, but a wardrobe that is coordinated and intentional may be just what you need to unleash a more stylish you.
+Even though it may take some time to get used to, having a well-coordinated andintentional may be just what you need to unleash a more stylish you.